TedHusted/awake/awake.md/awake.md

 A loud whir ushers back the power.
 Looking over her shoulder, Selene finds that the iris has shut.

 Idisi: The landing bay is secure, Selene.
 You can stand down. — How were you able to power the airship?
-The Omnibots disabled the grid.
+The hostiles disabled the grid.

 Selene: Yes.
 Our grid is down.
 You ordered us to scan for an alternate grid.
 It got us here.
 Almost.